seth-1/seth-1.github.io/exercises.md

 In this exercise, we are interested in the content of secondary metabolic proteins across all our fungal species.
 We want to determine which one has the most valuable repertoire of natural products and how they compare in different classes of secondary metabolites.
 An expansion of a certain class of compounds for example could have been an important driver of the sections speciation.

-* Create an overview of the secondary metabolism proteins for all organisms.
+* Create an overview of the secondary metabolism proteins (the backbone ones, like: PKS, NRPS, PKS-Likes, NRPS-Likes, DMAT, TC, HYRBID, i.e. everything that is not 'none') for all organisms.
   * Use ggplot for visualization
   * Use different colors for the different classes of proteins
   * Which geom not only visualizes but also summarizes the data?
 Tip: We covered some geoms in the tutorial.
 Which one matches the criterium?